 Why do we use AES 256 bit encryption over any other format (128 and 448 namely)?
 Well the bottom line is that more isn’t necessarily better.
 256 bit encryption so far has proven to be unbreakable, so moving to a 448 bit encryption doesn’t realistically change the likelihood of hacking your data.
 More importantly however, 256bit encryption has had a significantly more public and industry testing.
 This means that since its inception (more than a decade ago), AES-256 has undergone excessive public and private hack-testing and has continued to reign supreme in protecting its data as the best solution for data encryption.
 Although 448bit encryption sounds better – being a bigger number and ‘more secure’, in reality it hasn’t undergone the same testing that AES256 has been through.
 Use the industry and time proven standard of AES 256 bit encryption, and don’t risk moving to 448 solely because it sounds better.

 So what does this mean for your data?
 Well, this means that by choosing AES-256 bit encryption to backup your data, you can be assured that you will be the only one who can access your critical information.
-With us your data’s keys are privately held by you and we use AES 128 or AES 256 (you’re choice) so that you can be assured that your data remains yours, using Canadian Cloud Backup.
+With us your data’s keys are privately held by you and we use AES 128 or AES 256 (your choice) so that you can be assured that your data remains yours, using Canadian Cloud Backup.